The Report of the Conference on the School of Foreign Service

 (and, at the time Fr.
 Walsh was not only Regent of the Foreign Service School,

-but was the Vice-President of the University).
+but was, more importantly, the Academic Vice-President of the University).

 Fr.
 Walsh always suspected that this surprise was intended.